samy-dougui/ptf/docs/index.md

 2. `terraform plan --out tfplan.binary`
 3. `terraform show -json tfplan.binary > tfplan.json`

-Once you have your Terraform plan, you can control if it's compliant by
+Once you have your Terraform plan, you can control if it's compliant by executing:
-executing: `ptf control -p tfplan.json --chdir policies/` This will control that your `tfplan.json` respects all the policies defined in the directory `policies/`.
-To learn how to define a policy, head [here](./policy.md)
+`ptf control -p tfplan.json --chdir policies/`
+This will control that your `tfplan.json` respects all the policies defined in the directory `policies/`.
+To learn how to define a policy, head [here](./policy.md) and for more information about the CLI, head [here](./cli.md).

 If your checks are successful, you can then apply the changes: `terraform apply tfplan.binary`